cryptobtcbuyer/docs-nibiru/docs/ecosystem/nibi-perps/index.md

 ## Opening Positions

 When opening a position, tokens are deposited and locked as **margin**.
-Under the hood, these tokens are stored with the **clearing house**, which uses the virtual pools for price discovery, converting the deposit into virtual assets.
+Under the hood, these tokens are stored with the **clearing house**, which uses AMM pools for price discovery and handles accounting for each position.

-These virtual assets change the reserves of their corresponding pool, determining the price of the derivative (position) while enabling the use of leverage.
-The protocol controls the funding payments in NUSD, actively monitoring the liquidation and the management of the Ecosystem Fund.
+The exposure a user gets for opening a position is reflected in the change to the reserves of the corresponding AMM pool, which determines the price of the derivative (position) while enabling the use of leverage.

+The protocol code also manages funding payments and liquidations of positions that have too much debt.

 ## Perp: NIBI Token